infracost/docs/docs/troubleshooting.md

 ### Terragrunt

-Terragrunt does not provide a quick way of creating a Terraform plan JSON file for the whole project, thus the following bash script is needed:
+If the built-in [CLI integration with Terragrunt](/docs/features/terragrunt/#how-the-terragrunt-integration-works) does not work for your use-case, we recommend using/customizing the following bash script.
+This is required as Terragrunt does not provide a quick way of creating a Terraform plan JSON file for the whole project.

 ```bash
 # Path to Terraform code